What Can I Do with a Public Health Degree?

 Last Updated: 05/28/2020

 Public health graduates have numerous career options depending on their educational attainment, experience, and specialty.
-They take jobs with the government, state and community public health agencies, consulting firms, research organizations, universities, hospitals, and nonprofits.
+They take careers with the government, state and community public health agencies, consulting firms, research organizations, universities, hospitals, and nonprofits.
 They may work for international or overseas health organizations, counseling centers, nutritional education organizations, or large industrial firms.
 There are also opportunities to coordinate services with law enforcement officers or first-responders to facilitate emergency or disaster planning and policies.
 Check out some of today’s most popular and most lucrative careers in public health.

 |Fields & Careers||Avg.
 Growth Rate (%)||Avg.
 Salary||Min.
 Education|